VirtuNera/Elevate360Landing/replit.md

     - Added smooth scroll-based section detection for both navigation and indicator
   - Updated hero section padding to accommodate new navigation structure

+- **July 07, 2025**: Color optimization and navigation transparency improvements
+  - Optimized color palette for better blending and visual harmony:
+    - Reduced saturation on all Virtù Nera theme colors for softer appearance
+    - Added new color variables: --virtu-soft-cyan and --virtu-deep-blue
+    - Enhanced hero gradient with 4-stop progression for smoother transitions
+    - Updated rotating border animations with refined color scheme
+  - Improved navigation bar visibility:
+    - Increased opacity of top navigation bar background for better readability
+    - Added gradient backgrounds to logo container and navigation bar
+    - Enhanced active section highlighting with gradient effects and shadows
+    - Applied consistent styling to section indicator with matching gradients

 ## Changelog

 - July 03, 2025.
 Initial setup and complete landing page customization